NewcastleRSE/sweet-project-website/_sections/contact.md

 - Email: [SWEET@warwick.ac.uk ](mailto:SWEET@warwick.ac.uk)

-If you are a participant already taking part in SWEET and have a question about the HT&Me intervention, you can contact the team on:
+If you are a participant already taking part in SWEET and have a question about the HT&Me support package, you can contact the team on:

 - Email: [HTandMeSupport@warwick.ac.uk](mailto:HTandMeSupport@warwick.ac.uk)